Stephen Okai

-Stephen Okai (born 27 September 1989) is a former Ghanaian footballer and current coach.
+Stephen Okai (born 27 September 1989) is a Ghanaian football coach and former player.

-Career
+Playing career

-College & Amateur
+College and amateur

 Okai played four years of college soccer at the University of Mobile.
 Okai won the National Player of the Year award in NAIA and was a three-time All-American.

 During his time at college, Okai also played for USL PDL club Des Moines Menace in 2010, and Reading United A.C. in 2011 and 2012.

 Professional career

-On January 17, 2013, Okai was selected 31st overall in the 2013 MLS SuperDraft by Philadelphia Union.
-He trialed with the club, but was released by Philadelphia on February 22, 2013.
+On 17 January 2013, Okai was selected 31st overall in the 2013 MLS SuperDraft by Philadelphia Union.
+He trialed with the club, but was released by Philadelphia on 22 February 2013.

 Okai signed with USL Pro club Charlotte Eagles in April 2013.
-He made his pro debut on April 13, 2013, in a 2–0 victory over Antigua Barracuda FC.
+He made his pro debut on 13 April 2013, in a 2–0 victory over Antigua Barracuda FC.

 Okai signed with USL Pro side Pittsburgh Riverhounds in January 2015.
-On November 30, 2017, the club announced that Okai's contract had expired.
+On 30 November 2017, the club announced that Okai's contract had expired.
 He departed Pittsburgh after three seasons with the Riverhounds and retired.